samvrlewis/samlewis.me/content/2017/06/understanding-bitcoin.md

 04d077e18fd45c031e0d256d75dfa8c3c21c589a861c4c33b99e64cf613113fcff9fc9d90a9d81346bcac64d3c01e6e0ef0828543edad73c0e257b845812cc8d28
 ```

 The `0x04` that prepends the public key signifies that this is an *uncompressed* public key, meaning that the *x* and *y* coordinates from the ECDSA are simply concatenated.
 Because of the way ECSDA works, if you know the *x* value, the *y* value can only take two values, one even and one odd.
-Using this information, it is possible to express a public key using only one of *x* and the polarity of *y*.
+Using this information, it is possible to express a public key using *x* and the polarity of *y*.
 This reduces the public key size from 65 bits to 33 bits and the key (and subsequent computed address) are referred to as *compressed*.
 For compressed public keys, the prepended value will be `0x02` or `0x03` depending on the polarity of *y*. *Uncompressed* public keys are most commonly used in Bitcoin, so that's what I'll use here too.

 From here, to generate the Bitcoin address from the public key, the public key is sha256 hashed and then ripemd160 hashed.
-This double hashing provides an extra layer of security and a ripemd160 hash provides a 160 bit hash of sha256's 256 hash, shortening the length of the address.
+This double hashing provides an extra layer of security and a ripemd160 hash provides a 160 bit hash of sha256's 256 bit hash, shortening the length of the address.
 An interesting result of this is that it is possible for two different public keys to hash to the same address!
 However, with 2^160 different addresses, this isn't likely to happen any time soon.

 ```
 :::python